All methods, techniques, and tools are neutral, until a human uses it.

 And we should not judge a certain tool - such as a whip - in order to try to make ourselves seem more kind and loving to our horse.

-Every tool, method, technique can be used with the best intent, but from the horse's perspective it might not always be the best way to use it;
+We should not drop down to a low level of consciousness, but step up and realize that every tool, method, technique can be used with the best intent, but from the horse's perspective it might not always be the best way to use it;

 - Riders who ride with loose reins to prevent the mouth from harm, might be ruining the back the horse when their horse runs like a 'hammock'.